jkwiatk1/jk_website/index.md

 ---
 ## Hello! 👋

-My name is Jan, I work as a Machine Learning Engineer.
+My name is Jan, I work as a Data Scientist.

-Science has always fascinated me, and currently I'm diving deep into the world of 💻**Deep Learning**.
+Science has always fascinated me, and currently I'm diving deep into the world of 💻**Quantitative Trading**.
 I am currently creating an experiments related to models based on transformer architecture in time series prediction tasks.
 I also have knowledge in power electronics.

 I love taking on new challenges📈 and spending my free time actively🚴.